Table of Contents

 a.
 It doesn’t require frequent maintenance like ordinary earth roads.

 b.
-Initial construction cost is more as compared to the ordinary earth road.
+Initial construction cost is more compared to the ordinary earth road.

 [ Note:

-Stabilized Soil: Soil stabilized with physical, chemical, or biological agents to increase strength and durability ]
+Stabilized Soil: Soil stabilized with physical, chemical, or biological agents to increase bearing capacity]

 b.
 Kankar Road

-✔ It is only constructed when limestones are available in sufficient quantity.
+It is only constructed when limestones are available in adequate quantity.

 c.
 WBM Road